• Skip to main content

 Step 3:

-Take one square and slant the puff pastry sheet so that it resembles a diamond.
-Place a piece of bacon in the middle then top with cheese.
-Repeat for all puff pastry squares.
+Place a piece of bacon diagonally across the pastry, then top with cheese.
+Repeat this for all puff pastry squares.

 Step 4:

-(Check out the video in the recipe card to see how to do this visually)
+(Check out the video in the recipe card to see how I did this)

 Step Five: